contagon/handbook/handbook/26-temple-recommends.md

 ### 26.2.3 Lost or Stolen Recommends

 The bishop asks members to notify him as soon as possible if their recommend is lost or stolen.
-He or an assigned counselor or clerk uses LCR to cancel the recommend as soon as possible.
+He or an assigned counselor or clerk uses [LCR](https://lcr.churchofjesuschrist.org) to cancel the recommend as soon as possible.
 If this system is not available, the bishop contacts the temple office to have the recommend canceled.

 Soon after canceling the lost or stolen recommend, the bishop or an assigned counselor conducts a temple recommend interview with the member to issue a new recommend.

 ### 26.2.4 Recommend Holders Who Are Not Living the Standards of Worthiness

 If the bishop determines that a member who has a current recommend is not living the standards of worthiness (see [26.3](26-temple-recommends.md#263-general-guidelines-for-issuing-temple-recommends)), he requests the recommend from the member.
-He uses LCR to cancel the recommend.
+He uses [LCR](https://lcr.churchofjesuschrist.org) to cancel the recommend.
+If this system is not available, the bishop contacts the temple office to have the recommend canceled.

 ## 26.3 General Guidelines for Issuing Temple Recommends

-Authorized priesthood leaders conduct worthiness interviews before a member can receive a temple recommend.
-Instructions are in the temple recommend book.
+Authorized priesthood leaders conduct interviews before a member can receive a temple recommend.
+Instructions are in [LCR](https://lcr.churchofjesuschrist.org).
 Priesthood leaders should issue a recommend only if the member answers the temple recommend questions appropriately.

 Temple recommend interviews allow members to demonstrate that they have a testimony and are striving to obey God’s commandments and follow His prophets.
 Priesthood leaders also affirm, through the interview, that the member is worthy.

 Temple recommend interviews should not be rushed.
 They should be private.
 However, the person being interviewed may invite another adult to be present.
-A youth may invite a parent or another adult to be present during an interview for a limited-use recommend.
+A youth may invite a parent or another adult to be present during an interview for a recommend.

 Priesthood leaders should not add any requirements to those that are outlined in the temple recommend book.
 Nor should they remove any requirements.
-However, when issuing limited-use recommends to youth, leaders adapt the questions to the age and circumstances of the youth.
+However, when issuing recommends to youth, leaders adapt the questions to the age and circumstances of the youth.

 Sometimes members have questions during a temple recommend interview.
 The priesthood leader may explain basic gospel principles.
 He may also help members understand the temple recommend questions if needed.
 However, he should not present his personal beliefs, preferences, or interpretations as Church doctrine or policy.

-In stakes, a member of the stake presidency or a stake clerk activates the temple recommend in LCR after it is issued.
+In stakes, a member of the stake presidency or a stake clerk activates the temple recommend in [LCR](https://lcr.churchofjesuschrist.org) after it is issued.
 In districts, a member of the mission presidency or a mission clerk activates the recommend.
-Limited-use recommends for baptisms and confirmations for the dead are activated when they are printed by a member of the bishopric or by the branch president.
-He uses LCR to print the recommends.
+Recommends for proxy baptisms and confirmations are activated when they are printed by a member of the bishopric or by the branch president.
+He uses [LCR](https://lcr.churchofjesuschrist.org) to print the recommends.

 ### 26.3.1 Temple Recommend Interviews for Members in Wards and Branches